In certain countries, shopping (or haggling) is a way of life and learning how to haggle is a must.

-Though it may seem like a foreign (and better-left-to-car-buying) concept to Americans, put those uncomfortable feelings aside.
-If you aren’t haggling, you are overspending.
+Though it may seem like a foreign concept to some foreigners, in many parts of the world, if you aren’t haggling, you are overspending.
 Period.

 Airline and train tickets can also be negotiated if booked through a travel agent.